erkandem/rates_dj/README.md

 # a django rates app

+app to collect and redistribute interest rate data from django
+and then migrate through all versions currently at 3.1

 # TODO List

-## Backend:q
+## Backend

 ### core
- - create a backend to query the ECB data warehouse and feed the results into the database
+ - ~~create a backend to query the ECB data warehouse and~~ ~~feed the results into the database~~ (issue-11)
+ - same for USD
+ - same for JPY?
+ - CHF?
+ - GBP?

  - create a celery task which to execute the rate retrieval
     subtask:
       - pick a redis docker image